yoyoberenguer/Elastic-Collision/README.md

 // draw the X-axis and Y-axis and check that the
 // vectors directions are now aline to the orignal vectors values before the axis inversion.
 // The result of vectors v12 and v21 should be equal to v1 and v2 (orignal velocity).
-// if v12 = v1 and v21 = v2 then we can say that both objects are not colliding.
+// if v12 = v1 and v21 = v2 then we can say that both objects did not collide.
 // v12(0.707, 0.707) & v21(-0.707, -0.707)
 vec1 = momentum_t(obj1, obj2);
 printf("\nTRIGONOMETRY - object1 vector : (x:%f y:%f) ", vec1.v12.x, vec1.v12.y);